Some results on the penalised nematic liquid crystals driven by multiplicative noise: Strong solution for an abstract stochastic equation

 \begin{Def} A local solution $(u,\tau)$ to problem \eqref{ABS-SPDE-strong} is unique iff for any other local solution $(v,\sigma)$ to \eqref{ABS-SPDE-strong} the restricted processes $u_{[0, \tau\wedge \sigma)\times \Omega}$ and $v_{[0, \tau\wedge\sigma)\times \Omega}$ are equivalent. \end{Def}

-\begin{prop} Suppose that $u_0$ is an $\mathcal{F}_0$-measurable and $p$-integrable $V$-valued random variable.
+\begin{prop} Suppose that $u_0$ is a $V$-valued random variable and $\mathcal{F}_0$-measurable.
 Suppose that there exist at least one local solution $(u^0,\tau^0)$ to problem \eqref{ABS-SPDE-strong} and that for any two local solutions $(u^1,\tau^2)$ and $(u^1,\tau^2)$, and every $t>0$,

 Then there exists a maximal local mild solutions to the same problem. \end{prop}

 \begin{Rem} Let us note that similarly to Remark \ref{rem-amalgamation-equiv}, because both the local solutions $u^1$ and $u^2$ are admissible (and hence with almost sure continuous trajectories), condition \eqref{eqn-amalgamation_04} is equivalent to the following one: